Tibetan New Year (Losar)

-Losar the Tibetan word for “new year“.
+Losar is the Tibetan word for “new year“.
 The Tibetan calendar is based on Tibetan astrology, a synthesis of Indian and Chinese astrology.
 Tibetans follow a lunar calendar, so the date of Losar changes from year to year.
-It begins on January 28 in 2017.
-It sometimes falls on the same date as Chinese New Year, but not always.
+It begins on Tuesday, February 21st in 2023.
+Tibetan New Year sometimes falls on the same date as Chinese New Year, but not always.

 Losar consist of two Tibetan words – “Lo” means new, and “Sar” means year.
 It is mainly celebrated over a period of 15 days in February or March.
 The celebration will start on 19th February and ends on 5th March 2023.
 The main Losar celebrations begin two days before the day of Tibetan New Year.

 Losar is an important holiday in Tibet, Bhutan, and for certain ethnic groups in Nepal and India.
 Losar is celebrated for 15 days, with the main celebrations in the first three days.
 On the first day of Losar called Lama Losar a beverage called changkol is made from chhaang (a Tibetan cousin of beer).
 The second day called Gyalpo Losa is known as King’s Losar (gyalpo losar).
 The third day is Choe-Kyong Losar on this day, laypeople make special offerings to the dharma protectors.
 They raise prayer flags from hills, mountains, and rooftops and burn juniper leaves and incense as offerings.
 The Butter Lamp Festival.
 Chunga Choepa is held 15 days after Losar.